romeorizzi/TALight/README.md

 TALight has a client/server architecture.
 There are more options on how you can access TALight problems and services:

 1. clone this repo and operate a full installation of TALight on your machine.
+In particuar, install both `rtal` (the TALight client) and `rtald` (the TALight server daemon).
 This is the suggested route.
-Also, this is the only alternative for problem makers.
-However, if your intention right now is only to explore what TALight problems look like, then you can do so without operating any installation, provided you have a device connected to internet.
+Also, this is the only alternative for problem makers in action.
+However, if your intention right now is only to explore what TALight problems look like, then you can proceed without any installation, provided you have a device connected to internet.
 Be aware that your experience will degradate the more you will rely on the involvement of external servers.

-2. clone this repo and install only the client side of TALight.
+2. clone this repo and install only `rtal`.
+Then use your `rtal` command to access services of TALight problems openly deployed in the cloud (e.g., the problems in our tutorial).
+Your requests will be served by an `rtald` daemon server running on a remote server rather than on your machine.

-3. download a client binary suitable for your machine, and use it to access the services of TALight problems openly deployed in the cloud (like the problems in our tutorial).
-With this option, your possibilities and user experience will be equivalent to those with Option 2.
+3. download a client `rtal` binary suitable for your machine, and use it to access services of TALight problems openly deployed in the cloud (like the problems in our tutorial).
+With this lighter option, your possibilities and user experience will be equivalent to those with Option 2.

-4. connect to a cloud service to operate a TALight client accessing the services of TALight problems openly deployed in the cloud.
+4. connect to a cloud service to operate a remote TALight client `rtal` which will access the services of TALight problems openly deployed in the cloud as above.
 In principle, this can be done even from a cell phone, but at that point the user experience will be largely compromised.

 It is actually an assumption of TALight that playing with the problems in local will give you more freedom and control and enrich your opportunities for a wide and interconnected learning experience.
 Even more so if you launch the TALight server on your machine, which allows you to modify the problems cloned in local to adapt them to your needs, or make/explore your own problems and variants.
 Even if you do not modify the problems and leave them untouched, still the habit to launch an `rtald` daemon dispatching the problem services for the problems sitting in local on your machine and addressing it rather than an opaque `rtald` daemon serving the cloud will give you full control and understanding on the dialogue that occurs between the solutions of the problem solver and the service servers written by the problem maker.
 All this, besides possibly springing you to become a proficient problem solver, will also make it natural for you to digievolve to the next level up and experiment yourself as a problem maker.